 Materials used in the construction of the sewerage system are typical of the time, with clay pipework and brick and concrete manholes.
 The clay pipework can have a very long service life, but sometimes the joint seals deteriorate over time.
-The 1960s pipes were laid on bedding material such as pea shingle, with the trenches likely to have been backfilled with 'as dug' material.
+The 1960s sewers were laid on bedding material such as pea shingle, with the trenches likely to have been backfilled with 'as dug' material.
 More recent drains and sewers, i.e. since the 1980s, are typically surrounded with pea shingle.
-This protects the pipe but also acts as a good conduit for groundwater.

-The layout of the villages suggests that most properties are likely to have their own foul drains (as opposed to shared drains) that connect directly into the public sewer.
-As per Section 1.2 above, the private foul water drains within the property boundaries in the catchment are the responsibility of the property owners where they are not shared.
+The layout of the village suggests that most properties are likely to have their own foul drains (as opposed to shared drains) that connect directly into the public sewer.
+Private foul water drains within property boundaries in the villages are the responsibility of the property owners where they are not shared.